 Interest paid by the Fund as well as interest paid by the Investors on a debt which is used for the financing of the acquisition of the Unit(s) is in principle deductible for Dutch corporate income tax purposes.
 However, the deduction of interest paid may be limited by specific rules, depending on the specific situation of the Investor.
-One of these specific rules limits of the deduction of net borrowing costs to the higher of (i) a threshold of € 1 million or (ii) 20% of the tax payer's 'tax EBITDA' (taxable earnings before interest, tax, depreciation and amortisation)1.
+One of these specific rules limits of the deduction of net borrowing costs to the higher of (i) a threshold of € 1 million or (ii) 20% (2024) or 25% (2025) of the taxpayer's 'fiscal EBITDA' (taxable earnings before interest, tax, depreciation and amortisation).